SAKryukov/storage-free-pass/doc/article.md

 ### Test Account: Beware of the One Behind You

-It is quite possible to keep your passwords in secret, even if someone can watch what happens on your monitor.
+It is quite possible to keep your passwords secret, even if someone can watch what happens on your monitor.

-I personally never face this problem, but this is what I do: my first account is the *test account* I use exclusively for one purpose: validation of the correctness on my master password.
+I personally never face this problem, but this is what I do: my first account is the *test account* I use exclusively for one purpose: validation of the correctness of my master password.

-The master password, account username and resulting account password, as they are visualized in the table representing a selected account, have two mode: hidden and visualize, toggled by three buttons showing either a human eye (visible), or sunglasses (hidden).
+The master password, account username, and resulting account password, as they are visualized in the table representing a selected account, have two modes: hidden and visualize, toggled by three buttons showing either a human eye (visible) or sunglasses (hidden).

 I enter the master password when my test account is selected, and visualize its resulting account password.
-The seed string for the test account is chosen the way that the resulting password is easy to recognize.
+The seed string for the test account is chosen in a way that the resulting password is easy to recognize.
 I don't need to learn the resulting password by heart, as I never need to enter it.
 It's enough to have a feeling that it is something familiar.
 Any mistake in the master password would make this string very different.

-When  I'm sure the the master password is correct, I click the button to make my account passwords hidden and perform all the authentication operations I need.
-Even if someone is spying on my monitor, there is no a chance to eavesdrop my communications to figure out any critical information.
+When  I'm sure the master password is correct, I click the button to make my account passwords hidden and perform all the authentication operations I need.
+Even if someone is spying on my monitor, there is no chance to eavesdrop on my communications to figure out any critical information.

-???

 ### Using or not Using Public Web Storage?